This dialog is used to configure NC Drill file output options.

 In an active PCB document, click File»Fabrication Outputs»NC Drill Files.
 The output will be generated immediately upon clicking OK in the dialog.

-The settings defined in the NC Drill Setup dialog when generating output directly from the PCB are distinct and separate to those defined for the same output type in an OutputJob Configuration file.
+The settings defined in the NC Drill Setup dialog when generating output directly from the PCB are distinct and separate from those defined for the same output type in an OutputJob Configuration file.
 In the case of the former, the settings are stored in the project file, whereas for the latter, they are stored in the OutputJob Configuration file.

 NC Drill Format – use this region to specify the units and format to be used in the NC Drill output files.